Tuesday, July 1, 2008

 "Tie him down!
 Get his hands!
 What do you say now, you motherf#%ker!?!
 Huh, you like hurting kids now, you sick f#%k!?!"

 "Oh my God, you guys, I can't believe we're graduating!
-I'm gonna miss you all so much!!
+I'm totally gonna miss you all so much!!"

 4. In Order of Appearance: A Collection of End-Credits From America's Greatest Films